Creating a Pull Request¶

 Because we want to create the best possible product for our users, we have a set of guidelines which ensure that all source code contributions are acceptable.
 They are not intended as a filter or barrier to participation.
 If you are unfamiliar with open source development on GitHub, we will help you.
-Our [[documentation]] is mostly kept outside of the main repository so that the commit log doesn't get cluttered with lots of small text changes.

 To submit new code, follow these steps:

-Fork our main repository¶
+Fork our repository¶

 - Click the Fork button in the header of our main repository